dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 * Routing detail pages
 * Dinosaur detail model and calling the [sample-nodeserver-dinos](https://github.com/auth0-blog/sample-nodeserver-dinos) API for dino information by ID
 * Loading states for API calls
-* Bonus: user authentication with Auth0 and JSON Web Tokens
+* Aside: user and API authentication with Auth0 and JSON Web Tokens

 > **Note:** Remember that we're _migrating_ an Angular 1 app to Angular 2 with a fresh build.
 We're not _upgrading_ the original Angular 1 codebase.